 Having studied the History of Art, Architecture & Design at Kingston University, Surrey (UK), I embarked on a full-time Master of Arts degree in Medieval & Early Modern Studies at the University of Kent where the subject of my dissertation was the life and works of the artist, Levina Teerlinc (1520-1576).
 I am continuing to research this female artist who was the first to be appointed to an official position of artist to any European court in 1546, when she first appears in the accounts of Henry VIII as king’s paintrix.

 In April 2019 I presented a paper at an international conference held at the National Maritime Museum, Greenwich, London, titled ‘Hidden in Plain Sight‘, on the visual evidence of trade with the New World and Far East prior to 1522 when Magellan circumnavigated the world.
 Here’s the link to the paper outline. https://melanievtaylor.co.uk/2019/04/17/hidden-in-plain-sight-visual-evidence-of-travellers-tales-trade-in-birds-other-marvellous-beasts/

 If you are interested in coming to any of my monthly talks for my own art history group, Ashtead Art Lovers, and joining in the discussion, visit Ashtead Art Lovers Monthly Talks to see what we will be looking at each month.
-You can also see what we have looked at during the past 10 years on the “What we have looked at before” page.
+You can also see what we have looked at during the past 12 years on the “What we have looked at before” page.
 There is a list of Study Days for those interested in taking a deeper inquiry into these subjects.
-These take place in my home, but I am very happy to travel to give any of these to interested groups.
+These take place in my home, but I am very happy to travel to give any of these talks to interested groups.
 If you would like to discuss dates etc. please email me at email@example.com.